paulinalo22/help_me_google2.0/README.md

 ![GitHub license](https://img.shields.io/badge/Made%20by-%40paulinalo22-blue)

-This super fun and functional app allows peeps to view my entire employee directory at once so that I have quick access to their information.
+This super fun and functional app allows peeps to look for books and save them!!

 ## Table of contents